Healthy Homes Assessment Kotemaori

 Rental Property Home Assessments Kotemaori

-Rental property areas affected by Healthy Homes Standards.
+Property rental areas that are affected through Healthy Homes Standard.
 Healthy Homes Standard in Kotemaori include each:

 • Living Rooms